Caulfield - North

 Table Chart PROFILE FAQ

-Caulfield - North has an educated workforce with professional services well represented.
-Its unemployment rate was 3.9% as of June 2025, lower than Greater Melbourne's 4.6%.
+Caulfield - North has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.9% as of June 2025, which is below Greater Melbourne's rate of 4.6%.

-The area offers limited local job opportunities as indicated by Census data.
-Over June 2024 to June 2025, employment increased by 0.3%, labour force by 1.4%, and unemployment rose by 1.1 percentage points.
-In comparison, Greater Melbourne saw employment growth of 3.5% and unemployment rise by 0.5%.
-Statewide in Victoria as of Sep-25, employment grew by 1.08% year-on-year, with an unemployment rate of 4.7%.
-Nationally, employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Caulfield - North's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+In contrast, Greater Melbourne saw employment growth of 3.5% and labour force growth of 4.0%, with an unemployment rate increase of 0.5 percentage points.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, total employment is projected to grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Caulfield - North's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment